-Spectrum pricing in Africa – successful awards drive mobile connectivity
+Spectrum pricing and licensing in Africa – driving mobile broadband

-The aim is to give regulators and governments the arguments they need implement policies that help improve mobile capacity and expand connectivity.
+So, how can governments and regulators help lead the way?
+With two new reports, the GSMA aims to give regulators and governments the arguments they need to implement policies that help improve mobile capacity and expand connectivity.